popgenDK/courses/summer2024/BriefIntro2Linux.md

 **Windows:**
 For Windows users we recommend using MobaXterm.

-Download the program [MobaXTerm](http://mobaxterm.mobatek.net/download-home-edition.html), open and press start a new session.
+Download the program [MobaXterm](http://mobaxterm.mobatek.net/download-home-edition.html), open and press start a new session.
 Enter server, login and password.

 **Mac:**
-You should have Xquartz or similar installed so that you can view graphics from the terminal.
+You should have [Xquartz](https://www.xquartz.org/) or similar installed so that you can view graphics from the terminal.
 Else ask Ida when you are here if you have problems.

 ```
 ssh -Y USERNAME@emily.popgen.dk